 Our daughter Gabriella died of DIPG, a rare brain cancer, on November 7, 2015.
 She was six years old.
 Losing her was numbing for me and my husband.
 What made it even harder was seeing our other two children lose their sister at such a young age.

-Because Gabriella passed away just a couple of weeks before Thanksgiving, the fall and winter holidays are extremely difficult for us.
 We knew it wouldn’t be the same without her.
 Fortunately, in that first year, we had a lot of support from loved ones.
 A group of close friends opened their home to us for Thanksgiving dinner.
 Then, a month later, family invited us to spend the holidays with them.
 It was hard to change our tradition by not being home, but being around loved ones made the holiday easier.

 At times during the season, I did break down.
 And if I was sad, the kids would follow my lead and be sad too.
 They were still young, so they often took cues from me about how to feel.
 It was important for me to let them know that it was okay to be sad.
 I think knowing that helped them cope.

 We expect to hear from them, and instead there is silence.
 That hurts.

 It was also difficult for the kids because a lot of their friends didn’t reach out during the holidays.
 Their friends felt awkward and didn’t know how to talk about death.
 And a lot of my adult friends were the same.
 To this day, many people are afraid to contact us on key dates, like Gabriella’s birthday or the holidays.
 We expect to hear from them, and instead there is silence.
 That hurts.
 But it made us want to be a part of ending the silence for other families who’d lost a loved one to DIPG.